ucgmsim/GMSimViz/README.md

 Currently Unsupported

 ## Issues & Bug Reports
-Various bugs have affected the features of GMT that are used by GMSimViz.
-There is no release of GMT (from 5.2.1 up to 5.4.3) that works without some issues.
-The latest tested and working revision is r19922.
+It is strongly recommended to use the latest version of GMT directoy obtained from its subversion repository.
+The latest verified revision  is r19922.
+Other versions are found to have issues with certain features that GMSimViz depends on.

 ## Sample Data
 Sample data is provided, it contains smaller data sets from multiple earthquakes to make a feature-full demo.
 To produce the sample animation with 8 processes, run the following from the repository location upon installation: